-These Maida Bonda/ Banana Paniyaram can be made in minutes.
-In most of the South Indian homes, these banana bondas are common for the surprise guests.
+These Banana Bonda/Sweet Paniyaram can be made in minutes.
+In most of the South Indian homes, this banana bonda is common for the surprise guests.
 The basic ingredients are very simple and any choice of ingredients can be added further.

-Worried about the ripened bananas?.Banana fritters are the great recipe to get rid of that.
+Worried about the ripened bananas? this sweet bonda recipe is the great recipe to get rid of that.
 Preparing for this recipe is as simple as it can be done, while the oil is getting heated in the pan.
 Let’s get the recipe now.

 Maida Bonda / Banana Paniyaram

 - 1 cup All Purpose Flour / Maida

 - 1 Banana Ripen

 - 1 Pinch Baking Soda